-Mountain climbers who wish to climb Mount Pulag need to present a medical certificate and register at the DENR office in advance.
+Note that mountain climbers who wish to climb Mount Pulag need to present a medical certificate and register at the DENR office in advance.
 There are various travel agencies organizing climbs to Mount Pulag via Ambangeg trail, for 2 days.
 The cost is about P4500 per person.

-To get to Mount Pulag, ride a bus from Cubao to Baguio.
+Ride a bus from Cubao to Baguio.
 In Baguio, charter a jeep to Bokod, Benguet (Ambangeg trail) or Kabayan, Benguet (Akiki or Tawangan trail).
 Round-trip fare is about P1500.

 Sample Akiki-Ambangeg Mt.
 Pulag itinerary